 Kiana will study a novel method for detecting exoplanets by analyzing the pulsations of δ Scuti stars, which are A-F type variables known for their stable pulsations.
 By measuring time delays in these pulsations, researchers can infer the presence of orbiting exoplanets.
 Utilizing data from the Transiting Exoplanet Survey Satellite (TESS), the project examines 73 δ Scuti stars to enhance the understanding of planetary systems around A-type stars.
 This approach not only broadens the scope of exoplanet detection but also contributes to a deeper understanding of the diversity and distribution of planetary systems in the galaxy.

-Fall 2024 HSGC URI "UH Hilo" Research Interns
+Spring 2025 HSGC URI "UH Hilo" Research Interns

 -